kunalj101/python_intro_hackathon/chapter6.md

 * Bagging (Bootstrap Aggregating)
 * Boosting

-To know more about these methods, you can refer article <a href="http://www.analyticsvidhya.com/blog/2015/08/introduction-ensemble-learning/> "“Introduction to ensemble learning“ </a>.
+To know more about these methods, you can refer article <a href="http://www.analyticsvidhya.com/blog/2015/08/introduction-ensemble-learning/"> “Introduction to ensemble learning“ </a>.

 It is always a better idea to apply ensemble methods to improve the accuracy of your model.
 There are two good reasons for this:
 * They are generally more complex than traditional methods